flix/book/src/vscode.md

     - Find all references to a function.
     - Find all references to a local variable or formal parameter.
     - Find all references to an enum case.
-    - Find all implementations of a type class.
+    - Find all implementations of a trait.

 * __Symbols__
     - List all document symbols.